 It’s the night before Christmas, and all through our house,

-(but don’t get me started on yesterday!
+We’re doing pretty much nothing – just lazing around (but don’t get me started on yesterday!
 I made a sweet potato casserole, scalloped potatoes, a four-bean salad, a batch of chocolate Chex candy mix, bought stocking stuffers, finished holiday shopping, wrapped presents, prepared a grocery list, and washed tons of dishes…)

 The stockings are hanging at my mom’s with care

-(on Christmas eve, that is…we really go there about every Sunday, because as Ryan always likes to remind me, if it weren’t for Grandma, he would have never gotten a home cooked meal while he was growing up)
+And we’ll soon be making our annual trip there (on Christmas eve, that is…we really go there about every Sunday, because as Ryan always likes to remind me, if it weren’t for Grandma, he would have never gotten a home cooked meal while he was growing up)

 Where we open the stuffers; giggle, ooh and ahhh over the typical fare…